intel/llvm/sycl/doc/design/KernelFusionJIT.md

 range will be used.

 [Private internalization](#internalization-behavior) is supported when fusing such kernels.
-We use the original, unrounded global size when computing the private memory size.
+We use the original, unrounded global size in dimension 0 when computing the private memory size.
 As range rounding only applies to basic kernels (parametrized by a `sycl::range`), local internalization is not affected by the range rounding transformation.

 ### Unsupported SYCL constructs